TandaHQ/api-v2-code-samples/user_guides/webhooks/README.md

 Click save when you're done.

-## 3. Clock in
+## 3. Do the action

-Tanda will now send data to Zapier whenever someone clocks in.
-So you need to make some data get from Tanda to Zapier - do that by going to your time clock and clocking in!
+In this example, Tanda will now send data to Zapier whenever someone clocks in.
+Based on what event you chose in step 2, you might have a different event.
+Either way, it's important that you **make this event happen once before you continue setting Zapier up**.
+In this example, you do that by going to your time clock and clocking in!

 If you don't have a time clock handy, you can go to https://timeclock.tanda.co and set one up just for testing.
 You can get your access code from https://my.tanda.co/timeclocks/new if you need it.